-[Course Description] We learn pipelined instruction execution and memory hierarchy in modern computers.
-We also learn I/O and inter-computer communication mechanisms as well as multiprocessor systems and computer clusters.
+[Course Description] We learn pipelined instruction execution, memory hierarchy and parallel processing mechanism in modern computers.

 [Grading] Your achievements in end-of-term exam and per-class exercises are evaluated with respect to the "Course Goals".

 [Course Goals] Understanding the following topics so that you explain them to other people.